DataDog/hiring-engineers/answers.md

 ```

-The final widget block pulls my custom metric gauge with the rollup function applied.
+My final widget block pulls my custom metric gauge with the rollup function applied.

 The rollup function allows you to define the time intervals for your graph and how the data points are collected during that time interval.

-In my code snippet, my method is sum, and my the time interval is set to 3600 seconds (1 hour).
+In my code snippet, my method is sum, and the time interval is set to 3600 seconds (1 hour).

 ```
         {